wsilva/argo-cd/docs/user-guide/commands/argocd_proj_allow-namespace-resource.md

 ```
   -h, --help          help for allow-namespace-resource
-  -l, --list string   Use blacklist or whitelist.
-This can only be 'white' or 'black' (default "black")
+  -l, --list string   Use blocklist or allowlist.
+This can only be 'allow' or 'block' (default "block")
 ```

 ### Options inherited from parent commands